markcarey/multichain-deployer/README.md

 # Multichain Deployer
-_Powered by Alexar_
+_Powered by Axelar_

-Multichain Deployer provides a set of contracts that enables developers to deploy and intialize their contracts to multiple chains using a _single transaction_, which each contract being _deployed to the same address_.
+Multichain Deployer provides a set of contracts that enables developers to deploy and initialize their contracts to multiple chains using a _single transaction_, which each contract being _deployed to the same address_.

 # Features include:
 - deploy contracts to multiple chains by sending a transaction to _only one chain_ (developer doesn't need native gas for every target chain)